junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 ### Positional Embedding

 We won't go into detail about positional embedding in this post, since itself is a post-worth concept.
-I recommend this post for better understanding of Positional Embedding.
+I recommend [this post](https://kazemnejad.com/blog/transformer_architecture_positional_encoding/) for better understanding of Positional Embedding.
 Since our main focus here is to see how the shapes change, I will explain mainly on that point of view.

 **input shape: `(nbatches, n_seq, d_model)`**

-Positional Embedding is adding same sized vector (`d_model`) to each embedded token to preserve the positional information.
-Unlike other sequence neural networks like LSTM or RNN, Transformer calculates all tokens parallely.
+To briefly explain, Positional Embedding is adding same(`d_model`)-sized vector to each embedded token to preserve the positional information.
+Unlike other sequence neural networks such as LSTM or RNN, Transformer calculates all tokens parallely.
 Therefore, if it doesn't have positional information added, it wouldn't know the order of the token.
 While using $\sin$ and $\cos$ functions are not the only way to preserve positional information, it is known to be a helpful way to do that.
 We add the positional information of `d_model` to each embedded tokens and since they have the same shape, the shape does not change.

 **output shape: `(nbatches, n_seq, d_model)`**